CarlitosDev/cartoAnalysis/README.md

 # cartoAnalysis
-Toolbox for analising and visualising data from intracardiac catheter recordings
+Bunch of Matlab files for the analysis of EGM data as a part of my PhD.